Euromoney Institutional Investor PLC – Annual report – 30 September 2019

 2 Key judgemental areas adopted in preparing these Financial Statements (extract)

-EU Commission investigation into state aid
+European Commission (EC) investigation into state aid

 The Group’s tax expense on profit is the sum of the total current and deferred tax expense.
-The calculation of the total tax charge necessarily involves a degree of estimation and judgement in respect of certain items whose tax treatment cannot be finally determined until resolution has been reached with the relevant tax authority or, as appropriate, through a formal legal process.
+The calculation of the total tax charge necessarily involves a degree of estimation in respect of certain items whose tax treatment cannot be finally determined until resolution has been reached with the relevant tax authority or, as appropriate, through a formal legal process.